Frequently Asked Questions

 Even if the petitioner initiates contact, you should not respond or engage.
 Document the contact and inform your attorney.
 Responding could still be seen as a violation of the order.

-Being named as a respondent in a protection order can impact your employment, but the extent depends on several factors such as: the nature of your job, the specifics of the protection order and the employer policies.
+Being named as a respondent in a protection order could possibly impact your employment, but it depends on several factors such as: the nature of your job, the specifics of the protection order and the employer policies.
 Contact a lawyer or speak to your employer if you have concerns.

 Victims and survivors of protection orders are often in high-risk or dangerous situations.
-The first and most important thing to do is believe victims and their stories.
+The first and most important thing to do is listen to the victim, use a trauma-informed approach, and understand the possible risks.
+Be familiar with lethality screens and other risk assessment tools.

 Officers can verify protection orders through local or national databases, such as the National Crime Information Center (NCIC), or by contacting the issuing court directly.

-If the order is not in the system, attempt to obtain a physical copy from the protected person and verify the authenticity with the issuing court.
+If the order is not in the system, ask the protected person if they have a copy of it or if they have a Hope Card (a wallet-size card with the protection order number and other information on it), and verify the authenticity with the issuing court.

-For more information about the role of law enforcement officers in protection order filing, visit our law enforcement page.
+For more information about the role of law enforcement officers in protection orders, visit our law enforcement page.

-Visit the Washington Court directory for county court information.
+Visit the Washington Court directory for information about all the courts in each county.
 Or, visit our resources page for more information about filing in each county.

 Yes, you can request a modification or termination if circumstances change significantly.
 This typically requires filing a motion with the court and may involve another hearing.

 Journalists can play an important role in spreading the word about protection orders and helping more victims and survivors achieve safety.
-To achieve this, use respectful language, avoid victim-blaming, and provide context to help the audience understand the seriousness of protection orders and the situations that lead to them.
+To achieve this, use respectful language, avoid victim-blaming, and provide context to help the audience understand the seriousness of the situations that lead to protection orders being issued.

-This can vary by jurisdiction, but in many places, protection orders are considered public records.
-However, sensitive details might be redacted to protect the privacy of the individuals involved.
+In Washington State, protection orders are public record, however, sensitive details, such as the names of minors, might be redacted to protect the privacy of the individuals involved.

 If you are experiencing a life threatening emergency: